 State to sell down 13.9% Bank of Ireland stake

-Citigroup to drip-feed the share into the market over the next six months
+Citigroup to drip-feed shares into the market for the Government over the next six months

 Bank of Ireland received a €4.8 billion bailout between 2009 and 2011 and has since returned about €6 billion to the State

-The Government said on Wednesday it plans to start selling its 13.9 per cent stake in Bank of Ireland, paving the way for it to begin the final phase of an exit from the bailed-out bank.
+The Government said on Wednesday it plans to start selling its 13.9 per cent stake in Bank of Ireland, paving the way for it to begin the final phase of exiting the bailed-out bank.

-The sale of shares at this stage aims to take advantage of how Bank of Ireland’s stock has soared more than 200 per cent to €4.49, as of the close of trading on Tuesday, from its Covid-19 crisis lows, to currently trade at levels last seen before the pandemic struck.
+The share sale aims to take advantage of how Bank of Ireland’s stock had soared more than 200 per cent to €4.49, as of the close of trading on Tuesday, from its Covid-19 crisis lows, to trade at levels last seen before the pandemic struck.

 Still, Bank of Ireland shares remain off by about 45 per cent from where they were trading in early 2018, as an era of ultra-low interest rates, high regulatory capital demands and muted loan demand weighs on the sector.